 Bubbles.
 Who doesn’t love bubbles?!
 Make some bubble solution in a big bowl and buy some bubble wands that can be kept for another time – or ask a friend or relative to consider buying a bubble machine as a gift – this can be reused time and again and adds a magical dimension to celebrations.
 From babies upwards!

 Board Games.
 Games such as Twister can be kept for decades.
 Or create life-size chalk games/activities, particularly good if you have a summer party.

 Go Mining.
 Use sandpits to create search games.
 Mine for chocolate money, shells or gold-painted pebbles!

 Pass the Parcel.
 Sometimes, the old games really are the best.
-Pass the parcel is a huge favourite, so rather than skip it, think about using recycled paper, colourful newspaper pages or tissue paper saved from other purchases.
+Pass the parcel is a huge favorite, so rather than skip it, think about using recycled paper, colorful newspaper pages or tissue paper saved from other purchases.
 Age 3+

 These are a personal bugbear -- mindless plastic tat is the bane of my life!
 Plus, party bag items are often tiny, which is not great if you have a little baby crawling around the floor, hoovering up potential death traps at every turn.
 So here are a few alternative ideas:

 Choose a book for each child that relates to the party theme and is appropriate for the child’s age.
 Give these as their parting gift – something they can return to again and again and can be passed on to other family members.
 It often doesn’t work out as more expensive than a bag full of bits and pieces!

 Give a one-hit wonder gift, such as a little bucket and spade, a plant pot with a pack of seeds, a puncture-proof ball or a photo frame containing a picture of the guest with your child.

 A piece of birthday cake is always great.